apimeister/tibco-ems-rs/README.md

 Rust bindings for the Tibco EMS C library.

-A low-level binding in provided by the module tibco_ems::c_binding.
+A high-level API is provided to simplify the interaction.
-A high-level binding is not yet part of this package.
+Since the high-level API does not fully cover the EMS capabilities, a low-level binding in provided by the sub-module tibco_ems::c_binding.

 # License
 tibco_ems is licensed under Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0).